Province of Westphalia: Weimar Republic

 In January 1919, parts of the Westphalian Workers' and Soldiers' Councils were beginning to radicalise.
 There was a campaign for nationalisation of the mining industry and a widespread strike movement in the Rhinish and Westphalian parts of the Ruhr.
 On the political right, the Freikorps began to form in the province on the lines of the general commando in Münster.
 When these began to move against the strikers, the strike had reached its peak with 400,000 participants across the coalfields.
 Externally, calm was restored by Carl Severing, the leading social democrat in Bielefeld and a Prussian Staatskommissar, although he did not actually defuse the tension.

-In response to the Kapp Putsch in March 1920, strikes and general rioting broke out in the cities of the Ruhr, including Bochum, Wetter, Witten, Herne, Haltern, and Hagen.
-This was the Ruhr uprising.
-Workers were successful against the Freikorps everywhere.
-The workers were generally supporters of the Independent Social Democratic Party of Germany (USPD), the Communist Party of Germany (KPD), and the anarcho-syndicalist Free Workers' Union of Germany (FAUD).
-After the failure of the Putsch, the workers did not disarm.
-Instead, many joined a "Red Ruhr Army", numbering up to 100,000 men, which controlled most of the Ruhr and extended their control into Münsterland.
-Although Severing managed to negotiate a ceasefire, Army troops and Freikorps from the whole of Germany were gathered to put the workers down by force.
-Following high losses, especially on the workers' side, the uprising collapsed on 8 April 1920.
+In March 1920, the Ruhr uprising broke out following the call for a general strike in protest against the right-wing Kapp Putsch in Berlin.
+Radical left workers used the strike as an opportunity to attempt the establishment of a soviet-style council republic.
+During the strike, spontaneously formed workers' councils sprang up across the Ruhr and took control of the region with the support of 50,000 armed workers who quickly formed the Red Ruhr Army.
+After the German government's attempts to negotiate a peaceful settlement failed, it sent in both Reichswehr and paramilitary Freikorps troops to put down the rebellion.
+They acted with considerable brutality, including summary executions of prisoners and the killing of wounded fighters.
+The government victory cost the lives of over 1,000 workers and about 600 Reichswehr and Freikorps soldiers.

 As part of the democratisation of Prussia, voting for the Westphalian Landtag was changed to equal suffrage in 1921.

 Normality was shortlived in the Ruhr, since the Occupation of the Ruhr by French and Belgian troops began on 11 January 1923.
 This led to a call for a campaign of passive resistance by the Weimar Government, but this was eventually broken.
 The costs of this were a contributing factor to the start of hyperinflation.
 During the period of hyperinflation, Westphalia printed some Notgeld ("emergency money") with portraits of Annette von Droste-Hülshoff, the Baron vom Stein, and the heraldic Saxon Steed, with face values of up to a billion marks.
 In practice, only the 1921 coins were actually used as Notgeld.
 The other issues had a "medallion character".